 - Optimal Care Quality Improvement.

-Numerous general practices across Brisbane South PHN are participating in the PCCPI.
-The following videos explain the experiences four different practices have had so far from participating.
+Many general practices across the Brisbane south region have participated in the person-centred care toolkit activities.
+The following videos explain the experiences four different practices have had from participating.

-PCCPI activities support practices to progress towards providing higher-performing person-centred care through a range of different Quality Improvement-focused activities including:
+PCCP activities support practices to progress towards providing higher-performing person-centred care through a range of different quality improvement-focused activities, including:

 - Person-Centred Care – Practice Assessment (PCC-PA)